kirbyfrugia/appleii-bluetooth-joystick/README.md

 > [!WARNING]
 > I'm not really a hardware guy, so there might be stupid stuff here.
 I assume no liability for you using this with your Apple II.
 Damage could occur both to it and your ESP32 if I got anything wrong or if you wire it wrong.
-Use at your own risk.
+Build one at your own risk.
 > Also, this was built for my Apple IIGS and Laser 128.
 They use 9 pin DE9 connectors.
 You'll have to figure out how to do something different if you have the 15 pin connector.

 ---